Outside the Camp

 This work grew from stories about a Leprosarium between 1931 and 1955 located on Channel Island just across Darwin Harbour.
 In the quarter of a century to 1955 when the Leprosarium operated there was a lot of misinformation surrounding the disease and it seems that people were exiled there for life through a combination of ignorance, fear, and a dehumanised bureaucracy.
 For further reading about the leprosarium we recommend Rowena Ivers’ book The Spotted Skin

-The research phase for this project was completed under the Darwin Theatre Company development project Side by Side (1999) that has resulted in three new theatre works: Choking in the Comfort Zone - Stephen Carleton, Prisoners in the Garden - Stanley Stanislaus and Outside the Camp
+The research phase for this project was completed under the Darwin Theatre Company development project Side by Side (1999) which has resulted in three new theatre works: Choking in the Comfort Zone - by Stephen Carleton, Prisoners in the Garden - by Stanley Stanislaus and Outside the Camp

 work of fiction

 "Outside the Camp is a work of fiction.
-It comes into being through hearing stories of indigenous and non-indigenous people’s experience of Channel Island Leprosarium.
+It comes into being through hearing stories of Indigenous and non-indigenous people’s experiences of the Channel Island Leprosarium.
 It is not one person’s story but a weaving of many.

 We have not always been handed down the stories of this country’s past; our history books tell little of the personal truths.
 There are many truths we have not yet come to terms with.
 Regardless of whether one may have lived a past or current life as a priest driven by words from the Bible, or a young child dragged away from his family to Channel Island, personal stories are important for our future and our culture.